RylandAdams/ra_portfolio_with_sanity/README.md

 </p>

 <p align="center">
-  <small>Last Updated: December 21st, 2022</small>
+  <small>Last Updated: December 30th, 2022</small>
 </p>

 # ℹ️ Description

-A React site that gives users all the current and past market value for all cryptocurrencies as well as all news related to each!
+A React Frontend with a Sanity Backend that allows me to add feedback, projects, and skills with ease!

 # 🧑‍💻 Contributers